The attention bottleneck

 From following what works to creating what lasts.

-When everything can be Ctrl + Alt + Copied, creativity is the only real disruptor.
+When everything can be Ctrl + Alt + Copied, creativity is the only real disruption.